BeardedTinker/Home-Assistant_Config/custom_components/tuya_local/devices/README.md

 rarely or never.
 Devices can misbehave if this is used on dps that do not require it.
 Use this only where needed, and generally only on read-only dps.

+### `precision`

+*Optional, default None.*

+For integer dps that are sensor values, the suggested precision for display in Home Assistant can be specified.
+If unspecified, the Home Assistant will use the native precision, which is calculated based on the scale of the dp so as to provide distinct values with as few decimal places as possible.
+For example a scale of 3 will result in one decimal place by default, (values displayed as x.3, x.7 rather than x.33333333 and x.666666) but you could override that to 2 or 0 with by specifying the precision explicitly.

 ### `mapping`

 *Optional.*